dsa-2/docs/protocol/security-overview.md

 #### Permission Roles

-Each dslink is assciated with a permission role, or comma separated multiple roles. all roles must be explictly defined for the clients. unlike v1, in which dslink might inherite other permisison Group automaticly, like the group `trustedLinks` and `default`
+Each dslink is associated with a permission role, or comma separated multiple roles. all roles must be explictly defined for the clients. unlike v1, in which dslink might inherite other permisison Group automaticly, like the group `trustedLinks` and `default`

 #### Permission check *